The Dos and Don'ts of Screensharing

 - If you want to be in control of your slides -- if you do not want to be, then please use the Slides feature, that way the organizer can help control the slides for you

 When you should not screenshare:

-- To show a video - please upload the video and use the Hybrid Broadcast feature for this.
+- To show a video - please upload the video to the library and play it from the media tab during the event.
 The reason being, is that if you screenshare a video this could potentially cause lag when the video is shown to attendees

 - If you are using Apple Keynote and need to share sound; sound is unable to be shared via Google Chrome when using Apple Keynote, so attendees will not be able to hear

 - If you only have one screen - if you're screensharing on your computer screen and do not have a second monitor, you will be unable to see yourself on Goldcast while screensharing.
 If you'd like to see both yourself on the Goldcast monitor and your slides, please use the Slides feature.

 You're able to screenshare on Goldcast if:

 - You are a speaker on stage

 - You are an admin watching live